Friedrich Traun: Biography

 Traun was born the son of a wealthy family from Hamburg in 1876.
 His father, Heinrich Traun (1838–1909), owned a natural rubber manufacturing company and later became senator at Hamburg from 1901 to 1908.
 In 1885, Fritz began studying chemistry at Dresden University of Technology.
 In autumn of the same year, he participated in a track and field competition between athletes from Berlin and Hamburg and won the race over a distance of half a mile.

 In 1896 Traun competed at the first modern Olympic Games in Athens.
 Traun placed third in his preliminary heat of the 800 metres and did not advance to the final.
 He also participated in the tennis tournament.
 In the singles competition, Traun was defeated in the first round by John Pius Boland of Great Britain and Ireland, the eventual gold medallist.
 This put Traun in a six-way tie for eighth place in the field of thirteen men.
 For the doubles tournament, Traun and Boland partnered.
 They defeated the Greek brothers Aristidis and Konstantinos Akratopoulos in the first round and had a bye for the semifinals.
 In the final, the pair defeated Greek-Egyptian Dimitrios Kasdaglis and Demetrios Petrokokkinos of Greece to give Traun his own gold medal.
 In 1897, Traun took part in a track-and-field competition at Baden-Baden and was the first German to reach a length of over 6 meters in long jump.

 In 1899, Traun finished his studies with the degree of a Doctor of Science.
-His thesis received the best possible mark, summa cum laude.
+His thesis "On the knowledge of dibromomesitol bromide and its transformation products" received the best possible mark, summa cum laude.
 After working as a scientist at the Sorbonne at Paris for two years, he decided to enter his father's company.
 In 1902, Traun made a business trip to the United States in order to visit the company's branch on Long Island.
 The following winter, he fell ill of tuberculosis.
 Upon recommendation of Carl Schurz, Traun spent the spring of 1903 in a hotel at Augusta, Georgia, before returning to Germany.